How to Use Claude AI for Beginners in 2026 (Free Guide)

 • Code execution.
 Claude can actually run code in the conversation, not just print it out.

 • Skills and remote connectors.
-The same February 2026 update opened up Skills (packaged, reusable instructions for specific tasks) and connectors to outside apps like Slack, Notion, and Google Workspace on the free tier — features that used to be gated behind a paid plan.
+Packaged, reusable instructions for specific tasks (Skills) and links to outside apps like Slack, Notion, and Google Workspace (Connectors).

 • Usage limits that reset on a rolling 5‑hour window rather than a fixed daily cap.
 Anthropic doesn’t publish an exact message count — it shifts with server load — but casual to moderate daily use rarely bumps into it.